 Recently, one such device was found at a Milwaukee area BMW dealership.
 According to reports, on April 6th, a small camera was found hidden in the towel dispenser in the women’s room at Umansky BMW in Glendale.
 The camera was found after one of the dealership’s employees noticed a light coming from the dispenser.

 The police were called to the dealership and the camera was removed.
-After investigation, the police found that the video camera had several videos of women changing clothing and using the bathroom.
+After investigation, the police found that the video camera had several videos of women changing clothes and using the bathroom.
 The video also, reportedly showed one of the dealership’s employees, a manager, placing the camera in the bathroom and adjusting it.
 The manager was arrested and fired.
 It is not currently known how long the camera was in the restroom or how many victims were recorded.

 In cases like these, the victims of such a terrible invasion of privacy have several possible civil claims.
 Employees could have workers’ compensation claims, and both employees and members of the public who were exposed to these actions potentially have claims for invasion of privacy and negligent infliction of emotional distress.